TiendaNube/api-docs/resources/store.md

 Store
 ======

-The Store resource contains general settings and information about a Tienda Nube/Nuvem Shop's store.
+The Store resource contains general settings and information about a Tiendanube/Nuvemshop's store.

 Properties
 ----------